ektor5/secocec/README.md

 # CEC Linux Driver for SECO X86 Boards

 Sources for SECO CEC Driver.
 Based on Linux CEC Framework.
+Compiles successfully with Linux Kernel 5.6.
+For older kernels, please checkout the corresponding tag.

 Compatible with: